 Take Home Bottles (THB) are a privilege.
-To be considered a candidate for reinstatement of this status, an individual's stability, progress and fulfillment of the federal and state provisions will be taken into consideration.
-Just as THB are granted on a time guideline, the reinstatement, of such, are also based on an established timeframe.
+In order to be considered a candidate for reinstatement of this status, an individual's stability, progress and fulfillment of the federal and state provisions will be taken into consideration.
+Just as THB are granted on a time guideline, the reinstatement, of such, are also based on an established time-frame.
 The Medical Director may require the client to show stability for at least 30 days prior to consideration for a return to take home privileges.